Skip to main content

 Species Daily Limit Season Limit Notes

-White-tailed Deer 1 1 antlered + antlerless permits No rifles for deer; shotgun slug/muzzleloader/handgun only; CWD testing mandatory in some counties
+White-tailed Deer 1 1 antlered + antlerless permits No rifles for deer; shotgun slug/muzzleloader/handgun only; CWD check stations and testing rules apply in designated counties and seasons

 Turkey (Spring) 1 1 Gobblers only (bearded); one per year